 When you feel an obligation to purchase gifts, attend holiday parties, and travel to visit family members, it’s a difficult choice to go without—even if the spending is over your budget.
 Over half of St. Louis residents financed their holiday purchases in some way, either by credit cards (48%), store cards (6%), personal loans (3%), home equity loans (1%), or even payday loans (4%).

 How Much Did St. Louis Residents Overspend Over The Holidays?

 When you have the cash on hand to pay off credit debt quickly, taking on the debt isn’t a major issue in itself.
 The problem arises when people fail to establish realistic budgets, or when unexpected circumstances provoke people to spend more than they can afford.
-The majority of respondents in our study overspent their budgets by two times—or more.
+Over half of respondents in our study (56%) overspent their budgets by two times—or more.

 What Percent of St. Louis Individuals Accumulated Debt Over The Holidays?

 For people who don’t have much in savings, overspending most likely means debt.
 The study found that 25% of St. Louis residents accumulated debt this past holiday season.
 That’s a tough way to kick off the new year, especially when the debt is considerable and carries a high interest rate.

 How Much Debt Did St. Louis Residents Accumulate Over The Holidays?

 Some St. Louis individuals amassed a staggering amount of debt with holiday spending.
 How much, exactly?
 Categorizing debt into tiers of $1,000, here’s how it breaks down: